andydlindsay/lectures/w04d04/outline.md

 }
 ```

-* Show how the height percentage only works if the parent has an explicit height
+* `height` percentage only works if the parent has an explicit height

 ```css
 section {